Reno-Codes/MetadataRefresherForOpensea/README.md

 # Opensea Mass Metadata Refresh Bot

-A simple selenium bot that can refresh Metadata for entire collection on Opensea.
+A simple python bot that can refresh Metadata for entire collection on Opensea.

 Note: This was a fun project for experimental and learning purposes.
 </br>